 UKRI studentships offer funding for doctoral research.
 They also offer you access to training, networking and development opportunities to help you build a research and innovation career.

 You could get:

-- a minimum ‘stipend’ of £17,668 per year for your living costs, which is paid to you in regular instalments.
+- a minimum ‘stipend’ of £18,622 per year for your living costs, which is paid to you in regular installments

-Awards increase every year, typically with inflation.
-The levels given here are for the academic year 2022 to 2023 and were announced on 2 September 2022.
-UKRI’s approach to doctoral stipend and fee levels will be considered through the New Deal for Postgraduate Research (PGR) programme of work.
+The levels given here are for the academic year 2023 to 2024.
+UKRI’s approach to doctoral stipend and fee levels will be reviewed through the new deal for postgraduate research.

 Additional support for your doctoral studies

 As a UKRI-funded doctoral student, you may be able to access additional funding to cover the cost of other related training and development opportunities.